-Hard commitments are recognised in the Statement of Comprehensive Net Expenditure and Statement of Financial Position.
+Hard commitments are recognised in the Statement of Comprehensive Income and Statement of Financial Position.

-1.11 Operating lease
+1.11 Operating Lease

-Operating lease rentals are charged to the Statement of Comprehensive Net Expenditure in equal annual amounts over the lease term.
+Operating lease rentals are charged to the Statement of Comprehensive Income in equal annual amounts over the lease term.

-The rent of land and buildings is an ongoing agreement with the Sports Council for Northern Ireland Exchequer Account who hold the operating lease in respect of the land and buildings in which the Lottery Fund resides.
+The rent of land and buildings is an on going agreement with Sports Council for Northern Ireland Exchequer Account who hold the operating lease in respect of the land and buildings in which the Lottery Fund resides.